wizelineacademy/kubernetes-academy/slides/lesson01/service.md

 @snapend

-- ClusterIP: Exposes the Service on a cluster-internal IP.
+- **ClusterIP**: Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster.
 This is the default ServiceType.

-- NodePort: Exposes the Service on each Node’s IP at a static port.
+- **NodePort**: Exposes the Service on each Node’s IP at a static port.

-- LoadBalancer: Exposes the Service externally using a cloud provider’s load balancer.
+- **LoadBalancer**: Exposes the Service externally using a cloud provider’s load balancer.

 ---